spotify/dh-virtualenv/README.md

 ## Using dh-virtualenv

+### Starting from scratch

 Using dh-virtualenv is fairly straightforward.
 First, you need to define the requirements of your package in `requirements.txt` file, in [the format defined by pip](https://pip.pypa.io/en/latest/user_guide.html#requirements-files).

+Then, assuming your setup script is called setup.py, try:

+	dh_virtualenv_helper setup.py generate

+This should set up the full debian/ directory contents automatically.

+Once the package is built, you have a virtualenv contained in a Debian package and upon installation it gets placed, by default, under `/usr/share/python/<packagename>`.

+If the this fails for some reason, you're encouraged to contribute to make it work for you, or read the following section for in-depth essentials.

+### Configuring dh-virtualenv in a preexisting Debian packaged project

 To build a package using dh-virtualenv, you need to add dh-virtualenv in to your build dependencies and write following `debian/rules` file: